RightForge

-RightForge is a conservative American limited liability company aimed at providing internet hosting for conservative causes that describes itself as "The first global Internet infrastructure company committed to American principles online".
-Founded in 2021, it aims to provide "cancel-proof" hosting services.
-The company's CEO, Martin Avila, has described the company as "absolutely ideological".
+RightForge was an American limited liability company, founded in 2021, aimed at providing "cancel-proof" internet hosting for conservative causes.
+Its CEO, Martin Avila, described the company as "absolutely ideological".

 It provided the original infrastructure for the Donald Trump-backed social media network Truth Social.

 In late August 2022, Fox Business reported that RightForge had claimed that it was owed $1.6M by Truth Social, and was planning legal action over the dispute.